 Building a network of entrepreneurs and an innovative community of change-makers in alignment with employment strategies set by the Ghanaian government.

 Context: The current rates of under- and unemployment in Ghana are 42 percent and 12 percent respectively.

-Priority sectors: Focus on sectors that offer strong potential for creating work for young people, as well as informal settings to support women’s entrepreneurship.
+Priority sectors: Focus on areas that offer strong potential for creating work for young people, as well as informal settings to support women’s entrepreneurship.
 These sectors and settings include agriculture, tourism, and hospitality—each underpinned by digital technology.

 “Society has created systems that hold people living with disabilities back from truly participating and thriving.
 It is not their disability that confines them, but the way that we’ve structured how we live.” – Nura Yunus, Associate Program Manager Youth Engagement at Mastercard Foundation.